ALP dark matter with non-periodic potentials: parametric resonance, halo formation and gravitational signatures: From misalignment mechanism to parametric resonance

 In this section, we investigate the significance of parametric resonance for ALP dark matter produced from the vacuum misalignment mechanism.
 Both periodic, as well as non-periodic ALP potentials are considered.

-After a brief review of the essentials of the mechanism, as well as estimations of the relic density in \secref{ssec:essentials_of_mm}, we focus on the dynamics of ALP fluctuations in the subsequent subsections.
+After a pedagogical review of the essentials of the mechanism, as well as estimations of the relic density in \secref{ssec:essentials_of_mm}, we focus on the dynamics of ALP fluctuations in the subsequent subsections.
 The corresponding equations of motion are presented in \secref{ssec:fluctuations}.
-We then discuss the growth of fluctuations in a periodic, ``cosine'' potential, and in a non-periodic, ``power-law'' potential in sections~\ref{ssec:resonance_periodic} and \ref{ssec:resonance_non-periodic}, respectively.
+We then discuss the growth of fluctuations in a periodic, ``cosine'' potential, and in a non-periodic, ``power-law'' potential in sections~\ref{ssec:resonance_periodic} and \ref{ssec:resonance_non-periodic}, respectively, reviewing and using the well-established method of Floquet analysis.
 We demonstrate why in the first case Hubble friction prevents the fluctuation modes from experiencing an amplification unless the misalignment field value is very close to the top of the potential.
 Then, we show how this constraint is avoided in the non-periodic case.